 Report: Deadly shooting at Las Vegas market started when woman cut in line

-LAS VEGAS (FOX5) -- A deadly shooting at a Las Vegas market started when a woman cut a man in line, according to police records.
+LAS VEGAS, Nev.
+(FOX5) - A deadly shooting at a Las Vegas market started when a woman cut a man in line, according to police records.

 On Nov.
 9, 2021 about 5 p.m., police were called to a SpeeDee Mart on Tropicana Avenue near McLeod Drive for a shooting.
 The victim, Patrick O’Neal, died soon after at Sunrise Hospital from gunshot wounds to his chest and back.